-The SIPRI has figures from 1975 through 1993 in available editions of its yearbook.
+The SIPRI has figures from 1975 through 1994 in available editions of its yearbook.
 In the comparable period, expenditure in national currency is slightly higher than that presented by the IMF.
 According to the SIPRI, military expenditure peaked in 1990 and has subsequently declined sharply.
 This must be viewed in the light of political developments in the country after the end of the civil war.
-Whereas military expenditure in 1990 amounted to about 15 per cent of GDP, it is estimated to have fallen to 4.5 per cent in 1992.
-(The rate for 1993 was not calculated, probably as a result of the lack of information on GDP.)
+Whereas military expenditure in 1990 amounted to about 10 per cent of GDP, it is estimated to have fallen to 2.6 per cent in 1994.

-The ACDA has published data series for military expenditure in Ethiopia from 1968 through 1993 in US dollars at current and constant prices and as a percentage of GDP.
+The ACDA has published data series for military expenditure in Ethiopia from 1968 through 1994 in US dollars at current and constant prices and as a percentage of GDP.
 There are, however, several breaks and rough estimates in the time series for the 1980s, and this must be viewed in conjunction with the civil war.
-The pattern of development is the same as described by the SIPRI, but the level is higher: military expenditure as a share of GDP is estimated at 21.9 per cent in the peak year 1990.
-The ACDA has no estimate for 1992, but indicates a rate for military expenditure/GDP of 4.4 per cent in 1993, i.e. approximately on a par with the figures from the SIPRI and the CIA's Internet pages.
+In the World Military Expenditure and Arms Transfers (WMEAT) 1993-1994 the pattern of development is the same as described by the SIPRI, but the level is higher: military expenditure as a share of GDP is estimated at 21.9 per cent in the peak year 1990.
+In the latest edition of the WMEAT (1995), however, there have been major revisions downwards.
+The military burden of the peak year 1991 is now calculated at 11.1 per cent of GDP due to a downward revision if the military expenditure as well as an upward revision of GDP.
+The ACDA has no estimate for 1992, but indicates a rate for military expenditure/GDP of 2.9 per cent in 1993 and 2.6 per cent in 1994, i.e. approximately on a par with the figures from the SIPRI.

-The IISS has figures for Ethiopia through 1994, with the latest year showing budgeted figures.
-The rates for military expenditure/GDP the last few years differ from the other international sources in that they are considerably lower.
-The IISS indicates a military burden of 2.9 per cent in 1993 and 2.6 per cent in 1994.
+The IISS has figures for Ethiopia through 1996, with the latest year showing budgeted figures.
+The rates for military expenditure/GDP the last few years have differed from the other international sources in that they were considerably lower.
+However, with the latest revisions made by the other sources, the figures are now more in line with the calculations made by IISS.
+The IISS indicates a military burden of 2.4 per cent in 1994 and 2.1 per cent in 1995.